 self-sovereign identity wallet

-How To Build a Self-Sovereign Identity Wallet?
+How to Build a Self-Sovereign Identity Wallet?

-Estimated read time: 8 minutes
+Estimated read time: 11 minutes

+Wondering how to build a self-sovereign identity wallet?
 In this guide, I will describe the process to build an SSI wallet using Hyperledger Indy.

 Indy is one of the several Hyperledger consortium projects in various stages of development.
 Hyperledger consortium is a group or major industry players like IBM, Cisco, American Express, etc. that works on developing enterprise blockchain.
 Read more about Indy in the Hyperledger Indy webpage.

 Indy is a distributed ledger, designed specifically for decentralized identity.
 The project provides tools, libraries, and reusable components to create blockchain-based digital identities.